mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 callbackId | <ul><li>This differs as per the OS.</li><li>In case of Linux and windows operating systems it is a HTTP URL.</li><li>In the case of android, it is the intent name.</li><li>In IOS, it is the URL scheme.</li><li>The call back URL takes precedence over future request as a base URL.</li></ul>
-digitalId | Digital ID as per the Digital ID definition but it will not be signed. deviceCode | A unique code given by MOSIP after successful registration. specVersion | Array of supported MDS specification version. purpose | Purpose of the device in the MOSIP ecosystem.
+digitalId | Digital ID as per the Digital ID definition but it will not be signed. deviceCode | A unique code given by MOSIP after successful registration. specVersion | Array of supported MDS specification version.
+The array element zero will always contain the spec version using which the response is created. purpose | Purpose of the device in the MOSIP ecosystem.
 Allowed values are "Auth" or "Registration". error | Relevant errors as defined under the [error section](#error-codes) of this document. error.errorCode | Standardized error code defined in the [error code section](#error-codes).